MicrosoftDocs/fabric-docs/docs/data-science/fraud-detection.md

 ### Log and load the model with MLflow

 Now that we have a decent working model, we can save it for later use.
-Here we use MLflow to log metrics and models, and loadthe models back for prediction.
+Here we use MLflow to log metrics and models, and load the models back for prediction.

 Set up MLflow: